A relaxing train journey between Central and East Switzerland

 The Voralpen-Express train

-Essentially, the Voralpen-Express is a regular regional train used by both commuters as well as tourists.
-It runs hourly and provides 1st and 2nd class compartments.
-The modern copper-coloured 'Traverso' trains offer large windows and a range of attractive options for all types of travelers.
-There’s a family compartment with room for pushchairs and prams, and large tables for children’s toys.
-The trains also feature two bistro zones where you’ll find coffee and snack machines, and even some alcoholic beverages.
+There’s a family compartment with room for pushchairs and prams, and large tables for toys.
+The trains also have two bistro zones where you’ll find coffee and snack machines, and even some alcoholic drinks.
 A digital information system and power outlets add to your comfort.

 Regular trains via Zurich versus the Voralpen-Express